fluxninja/aperture/docs/content/get-started/installation/agent/bare_metal.md

   </TabItem>
 </Tabs>

-You should then point Aperture Agent at etcd and Prometheus deployed by the Aperture Controller, by editing the configuration file at `/etc/aperture/aperture-agent/config/aperture-agent.yaml`.
+The Aperture Agent should be pointed at etcd and Prometheus deployed by the Aperture Controller, by editing the configuration file at `/etc/aperture/aperture-agent/config/aperture-agent.yaml`.